 On the whole, many of these tips are basic and good advice for living an all-around healthy lifestyle.
 But it is only regularly visiting your oral hygienist that will allow you to ensure your bleeding gums don’t develop into a much more serious issue.
 Our dental hygiene team can show you how to effectively clean your teeth and gums to prevent any problems from developing in the first place.

 The hygienist team here at Dental Solutions understand the everyday issues that can come to affect your oral hygiene.
-Book a free consultation today either by calling our reception on 01925 756565 or through our contact form.
+Book your consultation today either by calling our reception on 01925 756565 or through our contact form.